xcuadrado/api/api/easymarketing-api-en.md

 * `gtin` are the Global Trade Item Numbers (GTINs).
 GTINs include UPC, EAN (in Europe), JAN (in Japan), and ISBN; Example: "8808992787426".
 Type `String`.
 * `mpn` Manufacturer Part Number (MPN).
 Example: "M2262D-PC".
 Type `String`.
 * `brand` The manufacturer's brand name.
 Example: "Sony".
 Type `String`.
 * `identifier_exists` In categories where unique product identifiers are required, merchants must submit the ‘identifier exists’ attribute with a value of false when the item does not have unique product identifiers appropriate to its category, such as GTIN, MPN, and brand.
+Type `Boolean`.

 ##### Additional Attributes for the Apparel Category
 * `shipping_weight` The shipping weight of this item.
 Only required if you have set up a shipping rule that is based on weight.
 Example: "800 g".
 We accept only the following units of weight: lb, oz, g, kg.
 Type `String`